SC11-Grp3/SC1015-Movie-Success/README.md

 ***
 SC1015 SC11 Group 3:
 1. @Justt-In
+2. @tquean15012003

 ## Problem Definition
 ***
 1. Can a movie's success be determine by the following factors:
- 1. Pre-Production Variables
+ 1. Pre-Elements variables
- 2. Post-Production Variables
+ 2. Post-Element variables
- 3. Pre & Post Production Variables
+ 3. Pre & Post Element Variables
 2. Which model would be the best to predict?

 ## Models Used
 ***
-1. Logistic Regression
+1. Linear Regression
-2. Neural Networks
+2. XGBoost Algorithm

 ## Conclusion
 ***

 ## What did we learn from this project?
 ***
+Data Extraction & Cleaning
+Data Visualisation
+Uni & Multi Variate Analysis
+Linear Regression Models
+XGBoost Algorithm

 ## References
 ***